AccelByte/accelbyte-typescript-sdk/packages/examples/widgets-next-example/README.md

 The Login Page utilizes AccelByte [IAM password login flow](https://docs-preview.accelbyte.io/api-explorer/?api=IAM&path=/iam/v3/oauth/token&method=post) using `Grant Type password`

-Note, that the login page does not use Cookie, but a `localStorage`.
-As such, this being considered a Cross Site Scripting(XSS) vulnerable, a spacial care should be taken when embedding third party JavaScript files, as this may result in third party JS high-jacking the AccelByte `accessToken`.
+Note that the login page does not use cookies but a `localStorage`.
+As such, considering that Cross Site Scripting(XSS) is vulnerable, special care should be taken when embedding third-party JavaScript files as this may result in third-party JS high-jacking of the AccelByte `accessToken`.

 ##### Login Curl example using `password` Grant Type

-**AGS Starter curl:**
+**AGS Shared Cloud curl:**

     ```shell
     curl --location 'https://foundations.dev.gamingservices.accelbyte.io/iam/v3/oauth/token' \